 It’s an old Slovak recipe that has been in my personal cookbook since I started learning to bake years ago.
-I got it from my Mum, tried and tested it dozens of times while experimenting with different ingredients.
+I got it from my mum, tried and tested it dozens of times while experimenting with different ingredients.

-The original recipe uses pork lard instead of butter or margarine, because (as my Mum says) the dough is more pliable, easier to work with and therefore less likely to tear.
-I have also replaced sour cream in my Mum’s recipe with yoghurt to make the cake lighter and healthier.
+The original recipe uses pork lard instead of butter or margarine, because (as my mum says) the dough is more pliable, easier to work with and therefore less likely to tear.
+I have also replaced sour cream in Mum’s recipe with yoghurt to make the cake lighter and healthier.
 For a fruitier, more succulent taste, increase the amount of apples – the quantity stated in the recipe below is the minimum required in proportion to other ingredients.

 Light Apple Cake

 - 1 sachet baking powder (about 13 g)

 - more butter for glazing, melted

 - 1½ kg apples, grated

 - cinnamon and vanilla sugar to taste

 - If you are using butter, take it out of the fridge at least 30 minutes prior to dough making and let it soften.

 - Sieve the flour into a large mixing bowl and add all other ingredients.
 Combine well into a smooth, supple dough.
 Cover with a dishcloth and let stand in a cool place for an hour.